-Student Responsibilities:

-The Interboro School District recognizes the vital role that athletics, student government and other activities play in promoting the physical, mental, social, emotional and moral development of its students.
-Involvement in these activities affords students the opportunity to gain valuable experiences and insights into teamwork, self -discipline and life itself.
+Student Responsibilities: The Interboro School District recognizes the vital role that athletics, student government and other activities play in promoting the physical, mental, social, emotional, and moral development of its students.
+Involvement in these activities affords students the opportunity to gain valuable experiences and insights into teamwork, self-discipline, and life itself.
 The high-profile status of these activities gives many students a chance to experience success and develop confidence and self-esteem.
 Participants often earn the respect of their fellow students and are viewed as leaders within the school society.

 It is important to note, however, that while education is a right, participation in co-curricular activities is a privilege, and along with that privilege come certain responsibilities.
 When a student joins or attends an activity, that student represents the Interboro School District.
 Therefore, the student agrees to accept the rules, regulations, and responsibilities set forth by the school district.
-Before joining any district sponsored team or club, students and their parents are required to read the rules and regulations contained in the Student Code of Conduct and the Athletic Handbook.
-Students' grades will be checked weekly to determine Academic Eligibility.
+Before joining any district-sponsored team or club, students and their parents must read the rules and regulations in the Student Code of Conduct and the Athletic Handbook.